RaviTeja110820/aws/capstone-1/Readme.md

 # Setup

-## Create IAM User with console And Programatic Access.
+## Create IAM User with console And Programmatic Access.

 1. Go to IAM Service In AWS Console
 2. Click on Users -> Create User